Malik Scott on BBBC chief’s TKO stance: I guess nine really means ten

-The previously undefeated contender accepted the decision at the time, but then lodged a protest through promoter Dan Goossen which was subsequently denied by BBBC secretary Robert Smith yesterday to Scott’s dismay.
+To Scott’s dismay, the previously undefeated contender accepted the decision but then protested promoter Dan Goossen, which was subsequently denied by BBBC secretary Robert Smith yesterday.

-“I want to thank the British Board for being the most fair individuals that god has ever put on earth and for teaching me that the number nine really means ten!”
+“I want to thank the British Board for being the fairest individuals that God has ever put on earth and for teaching me that the number nine really means ten!”
 Scott told World Boxing News.

 “Whoever is the president of the British board, I am sure he lives by great logic.”

-29 year-old Chisora is now free to move on to his upcoming September 21 contest at London’s Copper Box Arena against an opponent to be announced, although whispers are that Scott’s compatriot Kevin ‘Kingpin’ Johnson is being lined up.
+29 year-old Chisora is now free to move on to his upcoming September 21 contest at London’s Copper Box Arena against an opponent to be announced.
+However, whispers are that Scott’s compatriot Kevin ‘Kingpin’ Johnson is being lined up.

-A rebuilding job is now on the cards for 6ft 4ins Scott after his impressive 36-fight unbeaten record went with the Board’s decision, with a fight back in the USA a certainty for the ‘King’ in the autumn.
+A rebuilding job is now on the cards for 6ft 4ins Scott, after his impressive 36-fight unbeaten record, went with the Board’s decision, with a contest back in the USA a certainty for the ‘King’ in the autumn.